mauricej-source/doc_portfolio/README.md

 The book currently committed to this repository is not a complete and or finished book.
 The complete work will eventually be published and available on Amazon Kindle, IngramSpark, and Booksby.
 As publication is reviewed and approved, links will be provided for all publication platforms.

+04. The fourth being a current set of Professional Certifications achieved to date.

-04. The fourth set of personal work is a series of Christmas Cards.
+05. The fifth set of personal work is a series of Christmas Cards.
 Those representing years of festivities and Christmas Spirit as one year has transcended to the next.
 They are short in nature, yet should provide the reader, a better understanding of the type and kind of writing style I have as an imaginative creator with a technical mindset, swirled together and leveraged professionally and personally on any given day.

-05. The fifth will be a fresh/current copy of my resume targeting 'Technical Writing'.
+06. The sixth will be a fresh/current copy of my resume targeting 'Technical Writing', current certifications, and latest professional experience - AI Model Training.

 >
 > If there are any questions and or require more information,